antonycj/Roll-Call-Vote-Extraction-and-Analysis/README.md

 ---

 ## 🚀 Results
-- Extracted and structured roll call data from the Pennsylvania Constitutional Convention of 1968.
-- Conducted PCA and W-NOMINATE scaling to identify ideological dimensions.
-- Despite the **nonpartisan structure** of the convention, the analysis revealed **distinct partisan clusters**, particularly on contentious procedural and institutional reform votes.
-- The **NOMINATE map** and cluster analysis both indicate that delegate alignments mirrored those of traditional party divisions in the broader Pennsylvania political system.
-- For a full report see

----

-## 🚀 Results
 - Extracted and structured roll call data from the **Pennsylvania Constitutional Convention of 1968**.
 - Conducted **PCA** and **W-NOMINATE scaling** to identify ideological dimensions.